 GitHub User Guide for MCTs

+One of the primary benefits of cloud services, such as Microsoft Azure, is that you can update them easily and frequently.
+However, this benefit sometimes can be lead to issues for Microsoft Certified Trainers (MCTs) when they teach courses, such as 20533C: Implementing Microsoft Azure Infrastructure Solutions, because this means that you must update the labs that courses provide, so that the labs match the service changes.

-One of the issues that MCTs face when teaching courses like 20533C: Implementing Microsoft Azure Infrastructure Solutions is that cloud services like Azure are updated frequently.
-This means that the labs provided in courses like this also need to be updated frequently to match the service changes.
-In additionChanges in the labs occur frequently.
-A team might find it difficult to identify and address lab changes rapidly without notifictions for these changes.
-GitHub provides an easy way to make changes to receive and to receive notifications of any changes.
+Changes in the labs occur frequently.
+A team might find it difficult to identify and address lab changes rapidly without notifications for these changes.
+GitHub provides an easy way to make changes and to receive notifications of any changes.

-To address these issues, we are publishing the lab instructions and lab files for this course on GitHub to allow for collaboration between the course authors and MCTs to keep the content current with changes in the Azure platform.
-By using GitHub, MCTs can provide feedback and provide suggestions for changes to the labs.
-The course authors can then very rapidly update lab steps and lab scripts.
+We are using GitHub to publish the lab instructions and lab files for courses like 20533C.
+Using GitHub allows for collaboration between the course’s authors, and it helps the MCTs to keep the content current with Azure platform changes.
+Using GitHub allows the MCTs to provide feedback and suggestions for lab changes, and then the course authors can update lab steps and scripts quickly and relatively easily.

-When you prepare to teach this course, you should always ensure that you are using the latest lab steps and scripts.
-You can do this by downloading the appropriate files from GitHub whenever you prepare to teach this course.
+When you prepare to teach this course, you should ensure that you are using the latest lab steps and scripts by downloading the appropriate files from GitHub.

-This document is a user guide designed for MCTs who are new to GitHub.
-This guide provides steps for connecting to GitHub, downloading and printing your course materials, updating the scripts used by students in the labs, as well as showing you how you can contribute to keeping this course content current.
+This user guide is for MCTs who are new to GitHub, and it provides steps for connecting to GitHub, downloading and printing course materials, updating the scripts that students use in labs, and explaining how you can help ensure that this course’s content remains current.

-GitHub Terminology
+GitHub terminology

-Using GitHub introduces terminology that might be new to you.
-The following are some terms and concepts throughout this document.
-For a full list of GitHub terms, )[https://help.GitHub.com/articles/GitHub-glossary/]
+GitHub introduces terminology that might be new to you, and the following list includes terms and concepts that this document uses.
+However, for a full list of GitHub terms, refer to the “GitHub Glossary” at GitHub Glossary

-Git and GitHub – Git is an open source change tracking program.
-GitHub is a site/solution built on top of Git.
+Git and GitHub: Git is an open-source, change-tracking program, and GitHub is a site/solution built on Git.
 There are other websites and solutions that use Git as their backend.
-GitHub is used primarily for open source (public) development projects, and it is free for those projects.
-If you want to use GitHub for projects that are not open source (private), you must sign up for a paid version.
+You would use GitHub primarily for open-source (public) development projects, and it is free for those projects.
+However, if you want to use GitHub for projects that are private, and not open source, you must sign up for a paid version.

-Repo or Repository – Each project in GitHub is in a repository, or Repo for short.
-A repository contains all of a project’s files, including documentation, and supports revision history.
-A repository can be either public or private.
-Also, you can have a local copy of the repo on your computer hard drive, or use the online repo within GitHub.
+Repo or Repository: Each project in GitHub is in a repository, or repo.
+A repo contains all of a project’s files, including documentation, and it supports revision history.
+A repository can be public or private, and you can have a local copy of the repo on your computer hard drive, or you can use the online repo within GitHub.

-Markdown – A text file format for creating documentation.
-It is text based and very simple to update, making it easy to collaborate.
-It is rendered by GitHub as HTML.
+Markdown: This is a text-file format that you can use for creating documentation.
+It is text-based and very simple to update, which makes it easy to use during collaboration.
+GitHub then renders it as HTML.

-GitHub flavored markdown (GFM) – There are many variations, or flavors, of Markdown.
-GitHub version, commonly referred to as GFM, is one of the most common variations of Markdown.
-For details on GFM and all the ways you can ‘markup’ GFM documents, see Getting started with writing and formatting on GitHub.
+GitHub flavored markdown (GFM): There are many variations, or flavors, of the Markdown file format.
+The GitHub version, commonly referred to as GFM, is one of the most common variations of Markdown.
+For more information about GFM and how you can use the Markup format for your GFM documents, refer to “Getting started with writing and formatting on GitHub”.

-Fork – A copy of someone else’s repo that lives under your GitHub account, in comparison to a Branch, which lives in the original repo.
-See Branch.
+Fork: This is a copy of another repo that resides in your GitHub account, in comparison to a branch, which lives in the original repo.
+See “Branch” directly below.

-Branch – A branch is a copy of a repository that lives in the same repository as the original.
-A branch can be merged with the original.
+Branch: This is a copy of a repository that resides in the same repository as the original.
+You can merge a branch with the original.

-Fetch – Getting a copy of the latest changes from an online repo.
-A fetch does not merge changes.
+Fetch: This is the process of retrieving a copy of the latest changes from an online repo.
+However, a fetch does not merge changes.